 \subsection{Fault Tolerance}

-To estimate fault tolerance, we simulate $100$ random link failure scenarios until disconnection, for the networks given in Table~\ref{table:config}.
+To estimate fault tolerance, we simulate $100$ random link failure scenarios until disconnection.
 We randomly select a simulation with median disconnection ratio, and report the variation in network diameter and average shortest path length in Figure~\ref{fig:resilience}.

-\newflyN, Bundlefly and Jellyfish have similar resilience with a $60\%$ disconnection ratio.
+\newfly and Bundlefly have similar resilience with a $60\%$ disconnection ratio.
 Dragonfly has a higher $65\%$ disconnection ratio.
-However, at low failure ratios, Dragonfly's diameter and average shortest path length increases more rapidly.
-This is likely because if a global link fails, traffic between corresponding Dragonfly groups is routed via another group.
-HyperX and Spectralfly are the most resilient of diameter-3 topologies due to higher connection density, although they suffer from poor scalablity~(Figure~\ref{fig:MB_comparison}).

-All of the direct topologies evaluated in Figure~\ref{fig:resilience} have a much higher disconnection ratio than the indirect topologies Fat-tree and Megafly.
-Similar to Dragonfly, Megafly has only one global link between each pair of groups.
-Hence, its diameter increases to $6$ with just $5\%$ failed links, and its average shortest path length increases more rapidly than the Fat-tree.
+However, at low failure ratios, Dragonfly's diameter and average shortest path length increase rapidly.
+This is likely because if a global link fails, shortest paths between corresponding groups have to traverse other groups.
+HyperX and Spectralfly are the most resilient of diameter-3 topologies due to higher connection density, although they suffer from poor scalablity~(Figure~\ref{fig:MB_comparison}). {All direct topologies in Figure~\ref{fig:resilience} have a higher disconnection ratio than the indirect topologies Fat-tree and Megafly.
+Like Dragonfly, Megafly has only one global link between each pair of groups.
+Therefore, its diameter increases to $6$ with just $5\%$ failed links, and its average shortest path length increases faster than the Fat-tree.}